 The influence of Giovanni Bellini, Antonello da Messina, and Antonello's Venetian follower Alvise Vivarini is clearly apparent in Bartolomeo's early works, not only in figural and compositional borrowings but in general stylistic qualities as well.
 Antonello's and Alvise's influence is manifested in strongly modeled, hard-surfaced figures based on simplified geometric forms; Bellini's, in more linear and softly modeled figures and in luminous, often atmospheric landscapes.
 The two disparate models are not distinctly separated in Bartolomeo's oeuvre: Bellinesque figural types may be executed in an Antonellesque manner, and vice-versa.
 Scholars have disagreed about the order in which Bartolomeo absorbed the influence of these masters, and consequently about the chronology of his early works: some, including Puppi and Barbieri, consider him a student of Bellini who encountered Antonello's Venetian works of 1474-1476, mediated in part through Alvise, when Bartolomeo visited Venice in 1482.
 Others, such as Gilbert, see him as a disciple of Antonello in the 1470s who subsequently became more Bellinesque.

 Bartolomeo's early works, while derivative, are of high quality; they are distinguished by a feeling for monumentality, for the integration of figures and setting, and for the sweep and luminosity of the landscape.
 Toward 1500 his art became more dramatic, his colors hotter and more forceful.
 Although he remained the leading artist in Vicenza and executed fresco cycles at important sites in Verona and Padua as well, Bartolomeo's works of his last two decades failed to meet his earlier standards.
 His essentially quattrocento style became increasingly provincial, despite tentative efforts toward the tonalism and the fleshier figures of the early cinquecento Venetian masters.
 Among Bartolomeo's numerous followers in Vicenza was his son Benedetto, a weak imitator of his father, who is also known as a printmaker.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Borenius, Tancred.
 The Painters of Vicenza.
 1480-1550.
 London, 1909.